-Being a Priestess is about being a leader and woman of light, spirit and love.
-One who walks with compassion and is alive to her gifts and seeing beauty in all.
-Alive to the gifts of all the Divine Feminine Archetypes within me including those that bring me challenge and call for deeper inner trust and work.
+Being a Priestess is about being a woman of light, spirit and love and also grit, power and justice fuelled anger.
+One who walks with compassion and is alive to the gifts within me, including those that bring me challenge and call for deeper inner trust and work.

 Being a Priestess is about being a vessel of empty presence where I am committed to being fully present in every moment with myself and others.
 To reduce the inner chatter of my mind and be fully engaged with the sights and sounds of those around me with the message ‘I honour you in this moment’ with my whole attention.

-Being a Priestess is about being a living embodiment of the Goddess where I am awake and embracing of my feminine powers of nurturing, intuition and sensuality and honouring of my innate ‘womaness’ in all I do.
+Being a Priestess is about being a living embodiment of the Goddess and divine feminine, where I am awake and embracing of my powers of nurturing, intuition and sensuality and honouring of my innate grace in all I do.
 I serve the Goddess within myself and others.

 Being a Priestess is about bringing in more ritual and sacred time, space and practices in my life.
 Diving richly and deeply into meditation, oracle work, crystal healing, nature play and the creation of my own sacred spaces.

 Being a Priestess is about honouring my spiritual gifts and how they are bought to life in my work as a healer, coach, teacher and guide.
 And gently seeing the fact I have always had those gifts and used them widely, but never with the understanding I have of them now.